code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 An embedded Kafka broker is automatically started by using a `@ClassRule`.
 Check out following [Spring Kafka test example]({{ site.url }}/spring-kafka-embedded-unit-test-example.html) for more detailed information on this topic.

-As the embedded server is started on a random port, we provide a dedicated <var>apppication.yml</var> properties file for testing in <var>src/test/resources</var> which uses the `spring.embedded.kafka.brokers` system property that the `@ClassRule` sets to the address of the broker(s).
+As the embedded server is started on a random port, we provide a dedicated <var>src/test/resources/apppication.yml</var> properties file for testing which uses the `spring.embedded.kafka.brokers` system property that the `@ClassRule` sets to the address of the broker(s).

 Using `@Before` we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message might already be sent before the listeners are assigned to the topic).